-Before a student receives human sexuality instruction, the district must obtain written consent from the student's parent.
+Before a student receives human sexuality instruction, the parent must give written consent.
 Parents will be sent a request for written consent at least 14 days before the instruction will begin.

 [See Consent to Instruction of Prevention of Child Abuse, Family Violence, Dating Violence, and Sex Trafficking on page 4.]